furnishup/blueprint3d/README.md

 `three` - 3D view/controller for viewing and modifying item placement

 `utils` - some shared functions that are mostly deprecated in favor of functionality provided by various npm modules

+### `example/` Directory

+The example directory contains an application built using the core blueprint3d javascript building blocks.
+It adds html, css, models, textures, and more javascript to tie everything together.